So you’ve decided it is time to create some separation between your work and personal life by getting a dedicated business number. Good for you!

 There are plenty of phone systems on the market that can give you that separation plus a lot of features that will address your business needs.
 Choosing a virtual phone system will free you from your desk phone and allow you to conduct your business from anywhere.

 It’s a crowded vendor space.
 And it’s easy to get overwhelmed, especially when it comes to making the right choices for your business.
-We’ll help you sort things out.
+We’ll help you sort things out if you are comparing Grasshopper vs Google Voice.

 Founded in 2003, Grasshopper is a virtual phone system that provides a host of solid business phone features.
 Unlike phone systems that use Voice over Internet Protocol (VoIP) exclusively, Grasshopper primarily uses what you already have in place, whether it’s a landline, your cellphone, or both.
 It will route your business calls to a different number using your existing cellular network or phone lines.